 Who are they?
 In a previous post she defined them as "people who have lived, worked, and studied for extensive periods in different countries."
 All that expat living has a profound effect on these folks.
 They "have views of the world and themselves that are profoundly affected by the reality of cross-border living and coping with the challenges that emerge on their diverse journeys," she notes.

-Which sounds personally enriching for the well-traveled themselves, but what's that got to do with the average entrepreneur?
+That sounds personally enriching for the well traveled themselves, but what does it have do with the average entrepreneur?
 This pool of talent brings unusual and valuable skills to their jobs, Brimm argues, and business owners would be well advised to give them special consideration when hiring.
-She outlines five key abilities international living tends to develop:
+She outlines five key abilities that those who live internationally tend to develop:

 - Global cosmopolitans see change as normal.

 - As outsiders to fixed cultural rules, they rely on creative thinking.

 - They reinvent themselves and experiment with new identities.

 - They are expert at the subtle and emotional aspects of transition.

 - They easily learn and use new ways of thinking.

 Supplementing CVs with stories

 But while these inveterate border-crossers might bring rare and valuable talents to your company, they can be misunderstood and underutilized by organizations.
 "They often end up leaving their roles because their cookie-cutter corporate jobs leave them feeling cut off from their deeper dreams and talents," Brimm warns.